 Combine engineering skills with business principles

-Industrial engineering is concerned with the design, improvement, and installation of integrated systems.
-These systems may involve people, materials, information, equipment, or energy.
-The work of industrial engineers involves carefully analyzing and improving these systems.
-IEs have a strong background in mathematical, physical, and social sciences, as well as in engineering analysis and design.
-They also learn many of the same principles studied in business school.
-With preparation in both engineering and business, IE graduates have many employment opportunities.
+Industrial Engineering is concerned with the design, operation, management and improvement of complex systems.
+These systems may involve people, materials, information, equipment and money.
+Industrial Engineers analyze, optimize, and automate these systems to improve quality, productivity and safety of complex systems or the product of the systems.
+Industrial engineers have a strong background in engineering analysis, statistics, mathematics, and computer applications.
+They also learn business principles studied in business school from engineering point of view.
+With balanced preparation in both engineering and business, Industrial Engineering graduates have many employment opportunities.

 The Big Picture

-Industrial engineers have a slightly different focus than other engineers.
-Instead of focusing on engines, gears, circuits, or bridges, IEs concentrate on overall systems and processes.
-They step back and look at the big picture so they can improve quality and productivity in a wide range of environments.
+Industrial Engineers have a slightly different focus than other engineers.
+Instead of focusing on specific components such as engines, gears, circuits, or bridges, Industrial Engineers concentrate on overall systems and processes.
+They step back and look at the big picture so they can improve quality, productivity and safety in a wide range of environments.

-- Service industries such as hospitals and city government
+- Service industries such as logistics, hospitals, amusement parks and government

 - Consulting organizations